wdscultan/wdscultan.github.io/_pages/talks.md

 author_profile: true
 ---

+* **A minimalist's approach to logical quantum computing**, Institute for Theoretical Physics, Stanford University.
+July 2021
+* **Standard model of quantum computing and beyond**, School of Physics, South China Normal University.
+June 2021
 * **Quantum computing and phases of matter**, Department of Computer Science, University of Hong Kong.
 Mar 2021
 * **Standard model of quantum computing and beyond**, Beijing Academy of Quantum Information Sciences.
 Mar 2021
 * **Quantum channels and some of their applications**, Institute of Applied Math CAS.
 Jan 2021